adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 ```shell
 python Langton_ant_v2.py
 ```
-Running this in the terminal produces the following image.
+Running this in the terminal produces the following image:

 ![Desktop View](https://raw.githubusercontent.com/adambaskerville/adambaskerville.github.io/master/_posts/LangtonsAntCode/LRRL_10000.png)

 This is certainly different from the original Langton's ant which only used two colours!
 It shows that our new `LRRL` movement pattern is working as expected.
-Let us see what happens as we increase the number of steps taken by our ant:
+Let us see what happens as we increase the number of steps taken by our ant from 10,000 to 1,000,000:

 ![Desktop View](https://raw.githubusercontent.com/adambaskerville/adambaskerville.github.io/master/_posts/LangtonsAntCode/LRRL_1000000.png)

-Check out this pattern, or should i say [fractal](https://mathworld.wolfram.com/Fractal.html)!
-Fractals are objects that need not exhibit **exactly** the same structure at all scales, but the same "type" of structures must appear on all scales which is what happens here.
+Check out this pattern, or should I say [fractal](https://mathworld.wolfram.com/Fractal.html)!
+Fractals are objects that need not exhibit **exactly** the same structure at all scales, but the same "type" of structures must appear on all scales, which is very evident here.
 There is clear symmetry and no evidence of the ant forming a "highway" like our original ant did.
 In fact you can increase the number of steps and no highways will ever be produced.

 Something I find fascinating with this problem is how such a simple movement pattern can produce such a complex structure.
 This now poses the question, what other pathways can our ant follow, what about `RRLL`? or `LRRRRRLLR`? the possibilities are endless.
 We want to write a general program where we can enter any step combination without having to explicitly program a different conditional statement for each step as this will take considerable effort and time.

 # General Langtons' Ant Program

-We will now program a general Langtons' ant program which will be valid for **any** step pattern input as a string:
+We will now program a general Langtons' ant program which will be valid for **any** step pattern of `L` and `R`, input as a string:

 ```python
 # Tell the program what moveset to give the ant